 Why we selected this lot.
 Spring Blossom has a very distinct “toasty” aroma note that we look for.
 This lot offered a consistent & larger leaf size with a high portion of white buds.
 The appearance is a very pleasing green, very fresh looking.
 The telling factor was the lightly “toasty” note in this tea.
 This deft processing tempered some of the stronger vegetal tendencies of many of the teas in the Mao Feng class.
 This lot offers a very pleasing sweet & clear liquor.

 Interesting facts about our selection.
 Grown at an elevation of about 700 meters, small farm, this tea was harvested in the first week of April 2018 - a "before the rain" lot.
 Spring Blossom is a Mao Feng varietal, in this instance, it does not refer to the quality of the leaf.
 It is an early spring tea, generally out by the first week of April.
-It takes a higher fire then most Mao Fengs and the result is a bit less vegetal flavor and its liquor is clear.
+It takes a higher basket fire and the result is a bit less vegetal flavor and its liquor is clear.
 Tea was grown near Fuzhou in Fujian Province.

 Taste profile.
 Offers very pleasing nutty and vegetal notes to the palate, with hints of chestnut.
 The higher fire processing pushes this tea to a clean, toasty flavor and a sweet finish.
 Being a green tea, it has very light vegetal notes yet it has been pushed toward more sweet notes with little or no astringency.
 This tea goes very well with food.